flipperdevices/flipperzero-firmware/README.md

 # TODO

-* Rework the GUI code to use the Flipper scene manager
 * Add ability to delete the state in settings
 * Add about page in settings
 * Add hp feature